LucasWaelti/Porting-DeepLoco-into-Webots/README.md

 ### Directories:

 This list (in alphabetical order) is not exhaustive but lists the main directories that are the most relevent.
-The directory containing everything is called `DeepLoco-master`.
+The main directory containing everything is `.../Documents/DeepLoco-master`.

 - `anim`: contains source files relative to the robot kinematic.
 - `args`: contains argument files that need to be specified when launching a program on the command line.
 For instance `DeepLoco.exe -arg_file= args/test_args.txt` or `DeepLoco_Optimizer.exe -arg_file= args/train_llc_args.txt`.
 These two examples are the only ones I really worked with.